 - UL: Packets sent by UE have UE IP as source IP address and EAS IP as target IP address.

 - UL: The traffic after processed by EAS have EAS IP as source IP address and AS (cloud server) IP as target IP address.
 However, when the UL traffic sent from PSA to cloud server, the network needs to change the source IP address to an IP address assigned by PSA as source IP address.
 This is to ensure the DL traffic sent back from cloud server can be routed to PSA.
+The L-PSA detects the traffic is corresponding to the PDU session based on the IP 5-tuple of the traffic indicated by SMF in the PDR.

 - DL: The traffic after processed by cloud server have AS IP as source IP address and the received UL packet source IP address as target IP address, i.e. the IP address assigned by PSA, when the DL traffic sent from L-PSA to EAS, PSA (or L-PSA) need change the target IP address to the EAS IP address.
+The PSA detects the traffic is corresponding to the PDU session based on the IP 5-tuple of the traffic indicated by SMF in the PDR.

 - DL: The traffic after processed by EAS have EAS IP as source IP address and UE IP as target IP address.